phenogit/phenogit.github.io/kit-korner-notes.markdown

         2S: Doesn't necessarily show extra strength, definitely shows a sixth spade

     P -(1D)-2C-(X);
     ??

         XX: Lead-directional showing a club honor

+    1H-(X)-??

+        P : Follow up X is not takeout.
+It shows a good hand with probably 3 spades(if opps land in 1S or 2S) Followed by 2N is takeout
+            Followed by suit bid shows two places to play
+        XX: Standard, good hand with the ability to penalize at least 2 of the other suits, followed by X(if opps land in 1S or 2S) shows 4 spades
+        1N: Transfer, shows clubs, weak to invitational, X of 2S afterwards would show doubleton spade and interest in competing, 2N by partner would be takeout
+        2C: Transfer, shows diamonds
+        2D: Transfer, good raise, X of 2S afterwards would show doubleton spade and interest in competing, 2N by partner would be takeout
+        2H: Weak raise, X of 2S afterwards would show doubleton spade and interest in competing, 2N by partner would be takeout

     1H-(1S)-??